cerner/cerner.github.io/source/_posts/2018-07-02-data-engineering-with-bunsen.markdown

 tags: [engineering, spark, FHIR, bunsen]
 ---

-The [FHIR standard](https://www.hl7.org/fhir/overview.html) started as a better way to exchange healthcare data, but it also provides a solid basis for deep analytics and Machine Learning.
-This post is based on a talk I gave at the recent [FHIR DevDays](https://www.fhirdevdays.com/) conference, which included an interactive [FHIR data engineering tutorial](https://github.com/cerner/bunsen-tutorial) that you can download and run yourself.
+The [FHIR standard](https://www.hl7.org/fhir/overview.html) started as a better way to exchange healthcare data, but it also provides a solid basis for deep analytics and Machine Learning at scale.
+This post looks at an example from the recent [FHIR DevDays](https://www.fhirdevdays.com/) conference that does just that.
+You can also run the interactive [FHIR data engineering tutorial](https://github.com/cerner/bunsen-tutorial) used in the conference yourself.

 Our first step is to bring FHIR data into a data lake -- a computational environment where our analysis can easily and efficiently work through petabytes of data.
-Let's look at some patterns for doing so, with concrete examples using the open source [Bunsen](http://engineering.cerner.com/bunsen) and [Apache Spark](https://spark.apache.org/) projects.
+We'll look at some patterns for doing so, with concrete examples using the open source [Bunsen](http://engineering.cerner.com/bunsen) and [Apache Spark](https://spark.apache.org/) projects.

 ### FHIR StructureDefinitions Define the Schema
 The schema for every dataset you see here was generated from a [FHIR StructureDefinition](https://www.hl7.org/fhir/stu3/structuredefinition.html).
 There is a big gap between building a FHIR-based schema by hand and generating it directly from the source.
 Every field in every query here is fully documented as a [FHIR resource](https://www.hl7.org/fhir/stu3/resourcelist.html), making the FHIR documentation itself the primary reference to our datasets.
 This means the data is well-defined, curated, and familiar to those who have used FHIR.